Events & workshops

 There are many different neighbourhoods in Montreal that can be considered good for a university student, depending on your priorities.

-Here are the price ranges you can expect for each of the main areas of Montreal:
+Here is the average price you can expect to pay for each of the main areas of Montreal:

 As soon as possible.
 If your budget can accommodate it and you are coming from inside Canada, you might consider looking for a lease that starts on July 1, as there are more options available at that time.
-International students will not be allowed entry into Canada before August 1 but if they can afford the extra month, they might consider doing the same.
 If that’s not possible, start looking now anyway, to gauge what’s available and try to figure out what neighbourhood is the best fit for you.

 There are many platforms you can use to find roommates online.
 Take a look at classifieds.csu.qc.ca, a Concordia-only apartment and room posting page.
 Here you can see ads that have been posted by other Concordia students looking for roommates, or individual apartments posted by landlords looking for student tenants.
 There are also many Facebook groups for international students looking for roommates or housing.
 Though we aren't affiliated with these groups, we have heard from students that they are also a good resource.

 To learn more about the different neighborhoods in Montreal, you can look at our multilingual site likehome.info.
 This is a website we have created that offers useful information about different aspects of renting an apartment in Montreal and also has an interactive map that displays different neighborhoods with a transit map overlay.
 There’s a super useful feature on the upper-left side that allows you to select neighborhoods that are within a 20-minute commute to campus.
 When you click on a specific neighborhood, it gives you a description of the area, the average rent for different sized apartments and the different metro or bus lines that bring you to campus.